Oil painting reproduction

 Oil painting reproductions are paintings that have been created by copying in oils an original oil painting by an artist.

 Oil painting reproductions are distinct from original oil painting such as are often of interest to collectors and museums.
 Oil painting reproduction can, however, sometimes be regarded as artworks in themselves.

+Types

-Oil painting reproductions can be labeled with several different categories.
+Oil painting reproductions can be labeled with several different categories, including: